stepchowfun/toast/README.md

 [![Build Status](https://travis-ci.org/stepchowfun/toast.svg?branch=master)](https://travis-ci.org/stepchowfun/toast)

-*Toast* is a containerized build system.
-You define tasks and their dependencies in a *toastfile*, and Toast runs them in containers based on a Docker image of your choosing.
+*Toast* is a tool for running tasks in containers.
+You define tasks in a *toastfile*, and Toast runs them in an environment based on a Docker image of your choosing.
+Tasks can depend on other tasks, which makes Toast similar to a build system.
+What constitutes a "task" is up to you: tasks can install system packages, build an application, run a test suite, serve web pages, deploy a service, etc.

 Toast supports local and remote caching to avoid repeating work.

-Running tasks in containers helps with reproducibility.
-If a Toast task works on your machine, it'll work on your teammate's machine too.
-You don't have to worry about ensuring everyone has the same versions of all the tools and dependencies.
+Toast records a diff of the entire filesystem after each task by committing the container to an image.
+Each image is tagged with a cache key that incorporates the shell command for the task, the contents of the files copied into the container, and all the other inputs.
+If remote caching is enabled, Toast will upload the images to a Docker registry to be used by other machines.

 ![Welcome to Toast.](https://raw.githubusercontent.com/stepchowfun/toast/master/media/welcome-0.svg?sanitize=true)

-Here are two reasons to use Toast on top of vanilla Docker:

-- Toast allows you to define an arbitrary directed acyclic graph (DAG) of **tasks** and **dependencies**.
-You can define tasks for installing dependencies, building the application, running tests, linting, deploying, etc.
-- Toast supports **remote caching** of tasks.
-You don't have to manually build and distribute a Docker image with pre-installed tools, libraries, etc. Just define a task which installs those things, and let Toast handle the rest.

-On the other hand, here are two reasons *not* to use Toast:
+The tutorial below aims to demonstrate how Toast can simplify your development workflow.
+On the other hand, here are two situations for which Toast is not suitable:

-- Toast is not suitable for tasks that cannot run in Linux containers (e.g., builds for iOS applications).
+- Tasks that cannot run in Linux containers: for example, you wouldn't use Toast to build an iOS application.
-- Toast tasks cannot run a Docker daemon (e.g., to build an image), because [containers don't nest well](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/).
+- Multi-container applications: you can use a tool like [Docker Compose](https://docs.docker.com/compose/overview/) to do that, but you will forgo some toasty benefits like remote caching, filesystem watching, and the ability to define tasks and dependencies.

 Toast has no knowledge of specific programming languages or frameworks.
 You can use Toast with another tool like [Bazel](https://bazel.build/) or [Buck](https://buckbuild.com/) to perform language-specific build tasks.